Hunter-Software-Development/huntersoftware.dev/src/content/blog/building-a-dead-mans-switch/index.md

 Finally, I wanted to use this project to extend some of my dev-ops knowledge, so I used **[Docker](https://www.docker.com/)** to containerize the project and ultimately used **[Kubernetes](https://kubernetes.io/)** (with **[Helm](https://helm.sh/)**'s help) to orchestrate.
 I ended up using **[Okteto](https://www.okteto.com/)** for PR builds (and because they have a free tier) and am super happy with their service.

+As for the future, I'm not sure what if anything I'll end up doing with this project.
+I intended to get it to a production environment and use it for at least personal use (and allow folks to store small amounts of data), but more I thought about it, the more terrified of maintaining it I became.
+This is a project that (at least theoretically) lasts for lifetimes.
+And it's a project that would store potentially incredibly important data.

+While perhaps some day I may have the capacity to commit the rest of my life to maintaining a project, that day is not today, so for now this project will live as it is.

 Thank you for making it this far.
 You can view the project [here](https://dms.huntersoftware.dev).